waitwhosjoe/joesshack/README.md

+# Welcome to Joe's Game Collection

+We have lots of fun games and emulators!
+Don't share this website so it won't get blocked as fast.
+Also let us know if u have suggestions or if a game doesn't work.

-nd may possibly lag on chromebooks)
+(Note: Some games are in multiple categories and may possibly lag on chromebooks)
 _____________________________________________________________________________________

 # Table of Contents